-Promethazine belongs to a family of antipsychotics but it is used as histamine-receptor blocker.
+Promethazine, an antipsychotic, is used as a histamine-receptor blocker.
 Histamine receptors are proteins that bind with histamine to produce allergic reactions.
 This makes promethazine an effective antihistamine.
 The drug also blocks acetylcholine receptors, making it useful to prevent and treat nausea and morning sickness.
 Promethazine can only help control symptoms.
-It isn’t effective in treating the cause of symptoms or in speeding recovery according to the National Institutes of Health (NIH).
+It isn’t effective in treating the cause of symptoms or in speeding recovery, according to the National Institutes of Health (NIH).

 Promethazine can cause many different side effects, some common and some serious.
 These side effects can affect several different body systems and organs including the brain, heart, skin, blood, stomach and intestines and lungs.